Dormant Companies and Their Filing Obligations in Singapore

 ACRA’s definition of a dormant company is derived from the Companies Act (CA), which states that a company is dormant during a period in which no accounting transaction occurs.

-An accounting transaction is one which affects the financial statements of a company, i.e. transactions which bring in revenue or result in expenses, such as:
+An accounting transaction is one that affects the financial statements of a company, i.e. transactions which bring in revenue or result in expenses, such as:

 - Selling goods to customers